microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ```
 The important things to look at are under the Non-authoritative answer, and let's examine the differences:
 * **Name**: Note that you're no longer pointing to the public DNS hierarchy, only to the Private Link DNS.
 This means less information is revealed about your database server.
-* **Addresses**: For VNet rules, the address returned was the public IP address of your VM, but it should now be various *private* IP addresses within the Private Link hierarchy (one is the private endpoint of your Azure SQL Database).
+* **Addresses**: For VNet rules, the address returned was the public IP address of your VM, but it should now be one or more *private* IP addresses within the Private Link hierarchy (one is the private endpoint of your Azure SQL Database).
 * **Aliases**: Similar to the Name field, you're not seeing anything related to the DNS hierarchy, except that you can still connect to the server name (e.g. `aw-server0406.database.windows.net`).

 One thing you might be wondering, is if you are connecting to the private endpoint, **why are you still using the same server name?** In the backend, when you use solely the Private Link method of connecting (i.e. no firewall or virtual network rules), the information is processed as follows: